Chrysler’s Synthesis cockpit concept shows the future of driving

-(Pocket-lint) - Chrysler has revealed the Synthesis cockpit demonstrator, a new experience at what the company says will be at the forefront of its move to EVs.
+Chrysler has revealed the Synthesis cockpit demonstrator, a new experience at what the company says will be at the forefront of its move to EVs.

 The two-seat Chrysler Synthesis is available to see at CES 2023 starting 5 January and gives drivers a glimpse of what the future of Chrysler's vehicles will be like.
 It's also at the heart of what parent company Stellantis has in mind for a whole range of vehicles, starting with the smallest of the small and going all the way to huge trucks.
 Versions of what Chrysler is showing off here will power them all.